nanorainbow/PANDA/README.md

 Generated responses 1-4 are ordred by the JudgeLM score they recived from a round robin tournament comparing each AI generated answer.
 As such, `generatedResponse1` would be the most prefered AI answer by JudgeLM and `generatedResponse4` would be the least perfered of the 4.
+The `userEnteredResponse` was either written from scractch by a human, edited from an one of the previous AI responses, or was directly copied from an AI response.

 ---